vincent-noel/SigNetSim/README.md

 ## Financial support

-	This program was developped as a part of the CeTICS project, at the Instituto Butantan.
+	This program was developed as a part of the CeTICS project, at the Instituto Butantan.
 	![CETICS](/docs/logos/cetics.png)
 	![BUTANTAN](/docs/logos/butantan.png)